Blog>Trade>Starting a Business>How to start a window cleaning business

 Creating a window cleaning business plan

 Knowing the market and your customers well is the key to succeeding in any business.
-You need to ensure that your customers’ needs are being met by the services you offer to build good relationships.
+You need to ensure that your customers' needs are being met by the services you offer:

-• Research the industry and any new advances in technology like water-fed poles to ensure you’re offering your customers the best service.
+• Research the industry and tools such as water-fed poles to ensure you’re offering customers the best service

-• Secondly, decide how you’ll price up your services.
 Will you look at how much your competitors charge for guidance?
-Or will you estimate the cost for products and tools use along with your time on the job?
+Or will you estimate the cost for products and tools used along with your time on the job?
 Either way, make sure you make a profit.

 • What services you’ll offer